-The massive waves of birds recall Alfred Hitchcock’s classic thriller The Birds about millions of birds becoming violent killers of man and beast.
-Common crackles are not considered vicious, although as social as they are, they do defend their nests and attack other birds.
+The massive waves of birds recall Alfred Hitchcock’s classic thriller The Birds, about millions of birds becoming violent killers of man and beast.
+Common crackles are not considered vicious, although as social as they are, they defend their nests and attack other birds.
 I also read they’re inventive foragers, snagging worms from robins, stealing eggs from nests, and scoffing down smaller adult birds.
 They eat almost anything.
-During the breeding time, they feed on mostly insects and other invertebrates like worms and frogs.
+They feed primarily on insects and other invertebrates during breeding, like worms and frogs.
 They also eat mice and small bats.
-Come migration and wintertime; they primarily eat seeds and grains from farm fields.
+Come migration and wintertime, they mainly eat seeds and grains from farm fields.
 They even eat trash.

-Scientists attribute the formation of super flocks as protection against predators.
-By traveling in massive groups, they create “predator confusion,” much like fish that swim in schools.
+Scientists attribute the formation of super flocks to protect against predators.
+Traveling in massive groups creates “predator confusion,” much like fish swimming in schools.
 Indeed, there can be safety in numbers as long as everyone gets along.
-Garden Dilemmas?
-AskMaryStone@gmail.com.

 Other helpful links: Visit Cornell’s nifty site All About Birds to learn more about Common Grackles.
 You may also enjoy a long-ago column inspired by my birder buddy Dennis about feeding birds titled Winter is for the Birds.

 We have hundreds of common grackles that have been roosting/ nesting for the past three springs and summers.